+D. Work Study and Need-Based Aid

-- D. Work-Study: Work-study awards are need-based and offered by the Financial Aid Office as a part of your financial aid package and allow the department to hire you and be paid with federal funds.
+Need-based federal work study awards are need-based and offered by the Financial Aid Office as a part of your financial aid package and allow the department to hire you and be paid with federal funds.
 Most students with work-study awards are employed in the psychology department, which allows the department to maximize your total funding.
-If you do not initially receive a work-study award as part of your financial aid package, you may consider petitioning for an award by completing an "Appeal for Work Study" form available on the Student Employment Website. - E. Travel for Research Conferences: Several options for funds to travel to conferences are available.
-These are from a) the Psychology Department, b) the Psychology Graduate Student Organization (PGSO), d) The UCCS Student Government, e) the UCCS Graduate School, (f) and the Gerontology Center (for aging-focused research) or Lyda Hill Institute for Human Resilience (for trauma research associated with the Institute).
-If you have been approved for funding through any campus and
+If you do not initially receive a work-study award as part of your financial aid package, you may consider petitioning for an award by completing an "Appeal for Work Study" form available on the Student Employment Website.
+UCCS need-based tuition grants and Graduate Student Direct loans are offered to students as determined by the FAFSA application.